Instructions for adapting your code to an analysis pipeline

 The scripts perform the actual work behind the scenes.
 They are located in /scripts folder

-Currently supported version of R, Julia, Python and shell are displayed in the server info tab of the user interface.
+Currently supported versions of R, Julia, Python and shell are displayed in the server info tab of the user interface.

 Script life cycle: